WebAssembly/tool-conventions/DynamicLinking.md

 This document describes the early plans for how dynamic linking of WebAssembly modules might work.

+Note: there is no stable ABI here yet.

 # Shared Libraries

 A WebAssembly shared library has some conventions for how it should be loaded and used: